 Four specific study areas constitute the basic framework of this Master program.

 - Economic and management science

 - Information systems

 Students acquire well founded sustainable overall knowledge in the field of design and operation of local likewise global value chain systems based on specific factors those influence the Energy sector, both within and beyond the organizational boundaries.
-Further on, the program contributes to develop personal and team leadership competences as well as operational and strategic management proficiency.
-Apart from these, the course also helps students to enhance their organizational decision making competences.
+Further on, the program contributes to developing personal and team leadership competencies as well as operational and strategic management proficiency.
+Apart from these, the course also helps students to enhance their organizational decision-making competencies.

-This model permits students to allocate their study time flexibly and in addition allows them to undertake part-time student jobs in any organization in the energy sector.
-However, it is not mandatory part of the study to gain work experience during the semesters.
+This model permits students to allocate their study time flexible and in addition, allows them to undertake part-time student jobs in any organization in the energy sector.
+However, it is not a mandatory part of the study to gain work experience during the semesters.

 For every passed examination students earn credit points for each module.
 The number of credit points earned depends upon the specified learning hours for a student to fulfill the course requirement.

 For admission to this Master of Energy, Management students should have earned a Bachelor degree in of industrial engineering with a minimum of 180 credit points along with the English language proficiency at a B2 level of the European reference framework CEFR.